tilgep/Mapchooser-Unlimited/README.md

     "de_dust2"  // Name of map
     {
-        "Extends"       "3"             // Maximum number of extends which will appear in the vote "Cooldown"      "20"            // When this map is played it will be put on a 20 map cooldown "MinPlayers"    "9"             // This map needs more than 9 players to appear in the map vote or be nominated "MaxPlayers"    "12"            // This map needs less than 12 players to appear in the map vote or be nominated
+        "Extends"       "3"             // Maximum number of extends which will appear in the vote while playing this map "Cooldown"      "20"            // When this map is played it will be put on a 20 map cooldown "MinPlayers"    "9"             // This map needs more than 9 players to appear in the map vote or be nominated "MaxPlayers"    "12"            // This map needs less than 12 players to appear in the map vote or be nominated